 Amanda Cardarelli, an EDC senior research associate, co-leads and contributes to studies that examine how media and digital educational resources support learners and educators.
-Her research interests include early childhood education and educational media, specifically how educational media can promote equity in STEM.
+Her research interests include early childhood education and educational media, specifically how educational media can improve school readiness and STEM learning outcomes.

-Before joining EDC, Cardarelli was a teacher at an international school in Ecuador and spent five years working at New York University (NYU) in a cognitive developmental lab.
-While at NYU, she co-led a National Science Foundation-funded research initiative that investigated how the language used to teach science affects children’s engagement with science.
-Her findings from the initiative support the benefits of using action-focused language (e.g., “Let’s do science!”) to introduce children to science, which increases young girls’ persistence and interest in science over time.
+Before joining EDC, Cardarelli worked at New York University in a cognitive developmental lab where she co-led a research initiative that investigated how the language used to teach science affects children’s engagement with science.
+Her findings from the initiative support the benefits of using action-focused to introduce children to science, which increases persistence and interest in science over time.

 Cardarelli has co-authored articles published in Developmental Psychology, Cognitive Science, and The Proceedings of the National Academy of Sciences.

-Cardarelli holds both a BA in Early Childhood Education and Human Development and an EdM in Applied Developmental and Educational Psychology, focused in Social Justice, from Boston College.
+Cardarelli holds an EdM in Applied Developmental and Educational Psychology and a BA in Early Childhood Education and Human Development from Boston College.